What is a Logo?

 By hiring a trained professional to help you envision the elements of your logo and how they will work best for your company you will save time and money in the long run.
 What elements actually make an effective logo and why is it important?
 Your logo should represent you, make your company recognizable at a glance.
 It if doesn’t, it may not be effective.

 Good marketing depends on repetition, which creates branding.
 Your logo is the single most used item in all your marketing strategies so it should be created with careful planning and much thought.
 Here are five things to consider when creating your new, effective logo.

-Will your logo be clear at any size or in any color combination?
+Will your logo be clear at any size or in any colour combination?
 Some logos look great at 4” X 4” but what happens when they are reduced for a business card?
 Will the details of the lines or text run together?
-Will your logo look just as crisp in a black and white newspaper ad as it will in a full color magazine ad or on your website?
-Printing your logo in full color may look fabulous but what if the printing costs are significantly less or the publication requires only two colors?
+Will your logo look just as crisp in a black and white newspaper ad as it will in a full colour magazine ad or on your website?
+Printing your logo in full colour may look fabulous but what if the printing costs are significantly less or the publication requires only two colours?